Top Ten Marriage Myths and Biblical Truths

-Myth # 2 It is all about communication, what I say and how say it.
+Myth # 2 It is all about communication, what I say, and how I say it.

 Biblical Truth-It is about the transformation of my heart.
-It is about submitting to God that I am selfish, want my way and believing that He will sustain my heart if I choose to give up my life to love well.
+It is about submitting to God that I am selfish, want my way, and believe that He will sustain my heart if I choose to give up my life to love well.
 Then I will communicate from a different heart.

 Myth #3 It is about fixing my flawed spouse.

-Myth #4 It is about my family of origin or past hurt the determines the fate of my marriage.
+Myth #4 It is about my family of origin or past hurt that determines the fate of my marriage.

-Biblical Truth: It is about learning to be so filled up with God’s love that is an overflow of your heart that allows you to sacrificially and unconditionally love even when you do not feel like it.
-It is about asking strategic questions to your spouse while putting your hurt to the side for the moment so that they can feel known and loved which leads them to a deeper worship of God.
+Biblical Truth: It is about learning to be filled up with God’s love, which is an overflow of your heart that allows you to sacrifice and unconditionally love even when you do not feel like it.
+It is about asking strategic questions to your spouse while putting your hurt to the side for the moment so that they can feel known and loved, leading them to a deeper worship of God.

 Myth #6 It is useless because people don’t change.

-Biblical Truth: I can change, they can change.
+Biblical Truth: I can change, and they can change.
 It is called repentance.
-I can recognize my pride, take responsibility and learn to yield to God so that He transforms my heart by the renewing of my mind through the Word of God.
+I can recognize my pride, take responsibility and learn to yield to God so that He transforms my heart by renewing my mind through the Word of God.

 Biblical Truth: Walk by Faith, not by sight or…feelings.
-You are too subject to fear and enemy’s influence when you only act on what you feel.
-You have to lock the back door and believe that God can and will do something.
+You are too subject to fear and the enemy’s influence when you only act on your feelings.
+You must lock the back door and believe God can and will do something.
 You will not always feel this way.
-This too shall pass.
+This, too, shall pass.
 It is shortsighted of us to make decisions about our life and our family based on how we feel.
-Don’t make life decisions when you’re in emotional ICU.
+Don’t make life decisions when you’re in an emotional ICU.

-Myth #9 It is doesn’t matter.
-No matter how hard I try I will never be understood.
+Myth #9 It doesn’t matter.
+No matter how hard I try, I will never be understood.
 Everything is misinterpreted.
 It is useless to try.

-Biblical Truth: It is about listening with your heart to understand what her spouse is needing or wanting, what they’re fearful of, and what they’re asking of you.
+Biblical Truth: It is about listening with your heart to understand what your spouse is needing or wants, what they’re fearful of, and what they’re asking of you.